caiomontenegro/course_Vue/readme.md

 Directive to use a reactive data, on html properties.
 With this directive we can use dinamic values in our properties.

-`v-bind`: Use the data bind directive as prefix for another HTML propertie.
+`v-bind`: Use the data bind directive as prefix for another HTML property.
 Example:

     <template>
       <img v-bind:src="imgURL" alt="Image">